-Three are held privately, one in Melbourne with the remaining two in Sydney.
-The three publicly held specimens are located in the British Museum, the Museum of Victoria and the Art Gallery of South Australia.
+Three are held in public institutions, the British Museum, the Museum of Victoria and the Art Gallery of South Australia.

-Acting on the instructions of a Victorian buyer the coin was acquired for $258,750.
+Acting on the instructions of a Victorian buyer the coin was acquired by Coinworks for $258,750.
 The same coin came back into Coinworks hands in 2005, when it was sold to a Sydney family for $620,000.
-And where it still resides.

-Downie sold her third Proof 1930 Penny in 2011 for 1.05 million.
+Belinda Downie sold the third Proof 1930 Penny in 2011 for $1.05 million.
 This example had a long and exemplary history having been owned by one of the industry’s great collectors and a pioneer of the rare coin industry, Syd Hagley.
 In an interview conducted late in 2010, a colleague of Hagley recalled being offered the coin for just £300 in 1964.
 He declined the offer simply because he could not afford it at the time.

 His misfortune became clear in 1974 when the coin sold at auction in Los Angeles for $16,000 as part of the famed Dr Paxman Collection.
 The under bidder at the time, now retired rare coin dealer Laurie Nugent, still recalls his bitter disappointment at missing out on the famous penny.
 He eventually acquired it in 1981.